 To initiate a divorce in the state, one of the parties must have resided here for at least six months and must be a resident of the county in which they file the divorce petition.
 Texas is a “no-fault” state, meaning the petitioner does not have to demonstrate the other side engaged in any harmful conduct to obtain a divorce.

-We recommend that you schedule a free case consultation with our firm BEFORE filing a petition.
-This is an additional step not included in traditional divorce representation, but our attorneys can review your entire situation at this meeting and highlight potential points of conflict and options for resolving them.
+We recommend that you schedule a Free Case Consultation with our firm BEFORE filing a petition.
+This is an additional step not included in traditional divorce representation, but our divorce attorneys can review your entire situation at this meeting and highlight potential points of conflict and options for resolving them.
 The prefiling meeting can equip you with a sound strategy for pursuing the end of your marriage and eliminate a lot of confusion on what to expect.

-Our firm offers free initial consultations and flexible appointment scheduling, as well as accepting major credit cards for payments.
-We work with clients in Austin from our offices in nearby Bee Cave, TX.
-Call 512-590-3585 to arrange a case consultation or email us to get things started.
+Our Divorce firm offers Free Initial Consultations and flexible appointment scheduling, as well as accepting major credit cards for payments.
+We work with clients in Austin from our offices in the Bee Cave, TX.
+Call 512-200-4529 to arrange a case consultation or email us at firstname.lastname@example.org to get things started.